akjolilgiz/Pig-Latin/README.md

 The program moves first consonants to the end and adds "ay".
 Example Input: champ
 Example Output: ampchay

+The the program considers 'y' a consonant
+Example Input: yoga
+Example Output: ogayay

 The program includes the "u" with the first consonants (rule above) if it last letter of the consonant group is a "q" to the end and adds "ay".
 Example Input: squeal